Bizedi/Som/src/content/blog/2024-08-25-somali-baby-names.md

 ---
 title: "Beautiful Somali Baby Names: Cultural Heritage and Modern Appeal"
-date: 2024-08-25T12:00:00.000Z
+date: "2024-08-25T12:00:00.000Z"
-image: /images/1ecefb353acbbed20510f8be7236e8e3.jpg
+image: "/images/1ecefb353acbbed20510f8be7236e8e3.jpg"
-category: Baby Names
+category: "Baby Names"
-excerpt: Explore the rich tradition of Somali baby names, their beautiful meanings, and how to choose the perfect name that honors your cultural heritage.
+excerpt: "Explore the rich tradition of Somali baby names, their beautiful meanings, and how to choose the perfect name that honors your cultural heritage."
-author: Mr. Mifta
+author: "Mr. Mifta"
-readTime: 9 min read
+readTime: "9 min read"
-language: en
+language: "en"
 ---
 # Beautiful Somali Baby Names: Cultural Heritage and Modern Appeal

 Choosing a name for your child is one of the most meaningful decisions parents make.
 For Somali families, this choice carries deep cultural significance, connecting children to their heritage while providing them with names that reflect beautiful meanings and values.
 Somali names are rich in history, poetry, and cultural significance, offering a beautiful way to honor tradition while embracing the future.